bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-introduction.md

 5. Kitchen-staff hands-off customer cooked meal to wait-staff
 6. Wait-staff delivers the order to the customer

-In this generalize workflow, I've highlighted both an internal and external use-case for a "Service Catalog" for the business
+In this generalized workflow, we have both an internal and external use-case for a "Service Catalog" for the business.

 ### Step 2: Customer uses a menu to choose their meal